mazza92/mentorai/PRODUCTION_READY_PLAN.md

 # Production-Ready Minimal Viable Product

+---

+## 📋 Source Guide

+**This document outlines a pragmatic recovery strategy for the WanderCut MVP**, focusing on **eliminating broken features** and promoting **immediate shipping over perfectionism**.
+The plan emphasizes simplifying to a metadata-only mode to bypass YouTube API and cookie authentication issues, allowing users to instantly upload videos and interact with AI-generated summaries and Q&A based on video descriptions.
+Critically, the strategy **prioritizes market testing** by shipping a working product in ~3 hours rather than fixing complex infrastructure.
+The phased approach enables validation of user demand before investing in full transcript analysis, with future enhancements planned only after market validation proves the concept viable.

+**Key Topics:**
+`Metadata-only mode` `Broken feature removal` `YouTube API workaround` `Market testing strategy` `Phased development` `MVP simplification`

+---

 ## Current State: BROKEN ❌
 - Channel imports fail (YouTube API playlist errors)
 - Single video uploads fail (cookie authentication issues)